Can cats eat cake?

 Considering that your cat only ingested a small amount of your cake, and that the eggs are not raw, it’s not an issue to her.
 Just make sure that it doesn’t happen too often and that she doesn’t eat too much of it.

-Chocolate gets its own section in this article.
 Sweet and delicious chocolate cake is a favorite of many people.
 But can cats eat chocolate cake?
 Can their tiny body process it in a way that’ll be okay for them?

 The level of toxicity depends on the type of chocolate.
 It usually contains caffeine and larger amounts of related compounds, like theobromine.
 These compounds are known as methylxanthines, and they are toxic to your feline.